 For States not participating in NC-SARA:

-The following States are not currently participating in NC-SARA: California, Florida, and Massachusetts.
+The following States are not currently participating in NC-SARA: California and Massachusetts.
 How does this impact enrolling in a SAGE distance learning degree program if the student resides in one of these states?

-- Florida – Sage is able to accept students but this may be subject to change as Florida Introduces new legislation regarding distance learning.*
+- California – Sage is able to accept students but this may be subject to change as Florida Introduces new legislation regarding distance learning.*